NKa1409/UVenture/infos/installation_guide.md

 3. Click **Customize installation**, enable all options, and proceed.
 4. Select **Install for all users** on the next screen.
 5. Click **Install**.
+6. After the installation has finished, be sure to DISABLE the path length limit.
+Otherwise the program will not work properly.

 #### macOS:
 1. Open the downloaded `.pkg` installer.